core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-blood-sugar title="Secure Subscribe to Sensor.
 Square brackets [ ... ] indicate a COSE object.
 Curly brackets { ... \} indicate encrypted data." artwork-align="center"}

+The request/response Codes are encrypted by OSCOAP but since this is Observe, the Codes are visible in the header of the OSCOAP message.
 Since the method (GET) doesn't allow payload, the Object-Security option carries the COSE object as its value.
-Since the response code (Content) allows payload, the COSE object is carried as the CoAP payload.
+The options Content-Format (0) and the payload ("220" and "180"), are encrypted.

 The COSE header of the request contains an identifier (ca), indicating the security context used to protect the message and a Partial IV (15).
 The COSE headers of the responses contains Partial IVs (32 and  36).
-The options Content-Format (0) and the payload ("220" and "180"), are encrypted.
-The Observe option is not protected.

 The server verifies that the Partial IV has not been received before.
 The client verifies that the responses are bound to the request and that the Partial IVs are greater than any Partial IV previously received in a response bound to the request.